 Anna is also the first game on this list to hold a spot in last year’s Halloween article, therefore making it the first game on this list to be truly frightening.
 It’s significantly more scary than everything else mentioned on this list, and we guarantee it will send shivers down anyone’s spine.

-Silent Hill 2 starts off our top five.
+Silent Hill 2 of course holds this solid spot on our list.
 Many consider it to be the greatest horror game ever made, and it’s easy to see why.

 Released in 2001, Silent Hill 2 is among the top four best written games of all time, but we’ll discuss that in a future article.
 Silent Hill 2 has also earned a spot in our “Top 10 Greatest Antagonists in Video Game History” article.

 Although its gameplay is no better than that of Silent Hill 3, it’s the writing that elevates it so high on our list.
 It is one of the most complex character studies in video game history, really forcing the player to delve into the mind of the protagonist.
 It’s a masterpiece, it’s a true work of art.
 Of all the Silent Hill games, Silent Hill 2 is probably the one with the best and most disturbing atmosphere, because Silent Hill 2 also just has more intense, disturbing, and controversial themes than the others.
 These themes are mirrored in the game world for the player to see.
 Silent Hill’s spectacular use of symbolism, imagery, and metaphors is most evident in this game.

 The next game on our list is Underhell, a PC exclusive horror title that is totally free of charge.
 It’s an episodic game, and so far only the prologue and chapter one have been released (in 2011 and 2013 respectively), however the two pieces still span a 20 hour length.
 Underhell has already made a spectacular impression.